MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-web-app-node-sign-in-call-api-prepare-tenant.md

 # Prepare customer tenant to call an API in a Node.js web application

 In this article, you prepare your Microsoft Entra ID for customers tenant for authorization.
+This article is the first part of a four-part guide.

 ## Prerequisite